brigoste/CIRRUS/README.md

 Heat transfer implementations will use Dirichlect, Neumann, Robin, convective, and symmetry boundary conditions.

-To compile and run, you can use the scripts/build.txt (validation tests) and scripts/test.txt (field test validatation) files.
-Create a .bat of the same name and remove the leading " and trailing " on the file (one set encapsulates the whole file).
+To compile and run, you can use the scripts/build.txt (user configuration or validation tests) and scripts/test.txt (field test validation) files.

 # SETUP